jeffharrell/minicart/README.md

 ### Custom Themes

-Custom themes can also be created and bundle into the JavaScript file.
-To create a theme you'll need to have [grunt](https://github.com/gruntjs/grunt-cli) and follow these steps:
+Custom themes can be created and bundled into your own custom version of the minicart.js file.

-1. Fork or clone this repo
-2. Create a directory under `src/themes`, e.g. `myTheme`
+Before creating a custom theme you'll need to have [node.js](http://nodejs.org/) installed.
+Once install is complete, open a terminal window and run `npm install -g grunt-cli` to install Grunt.

+To create a theme follow these steps:

+1. [Fork and clone this repo](https://github.com/jeffharrell/minicart/fork) so you can make your own changes.
+If you're not sure what this means you can find out more on [Github's Help](https://help.github.com/articles/fork-a-repo).
+2. In your new fork, create a  directory under `src/themes` with your theme name.
+For example, let's create `src/themes/myAwesomeTheme`.
-3. Create an `index.html` file for your template and `styles.css` for the CSS
+3. Next add an HTML index file for your template, e.g. `src/themes/myAwesomeTheme/index.html`.
+The templates use [Embedded JavaScript Template](https://github.com/visionmedia/ejs) syntax for logic.
-4. Run `grunt build --theme=myTheme` to generate the JavaScript
+4. Finally, add your theme CSS styles into `src/themes/myAwesomeTheme/styles.css`
+5. With all that behind you it's now time to generate your custom minicart JavaScript file.
+In a terminal window run `grunt build --theme=myAwesomeTheme`.
+This will output a bundled JavaScript file complete with the minicart and your new theme at `dist/minicart.myAwesomeTheme.js`.
-5. Include `dist/minicart.myTheme.js` in your page to see your custom minicart
+6. Include this file into your HTML page instead of the normal JavaScript file and you'll see your new theme.

-If you're new to the building a theme it's probably a good idea to copy the default one and start there.
+If you're new to the building a theme it's a good idea to copy the one at `src/themes/default` and start there.